-The Authority has a thorough annual financial planning and forecasting process.
-The financial plan is considered as part of the overall operational planning process and this process is lead by the Director and Head of Finance.
-The Authority has a balanced Medium Term Financial Strategy for 2020/21 to 2022/23.
-In preparing the 2020/21 budget, the Authority has performed a full review of the base budget due to the significant changes that have occurred over the previous two years.
-This involved reviewing both the internal and external environments to ensure that all financial pressures were identified and factored in to the budget.
-The 2020/21 budget is linked to the corporate objectives and has been prepared to ensure the Authority has sufficient resources to deliver services.
+The Authority has an annual financial planning and forecasting process.
+The financial plan is considered as part of the overall operational planning process and this process is lead by the director and Assistant Director - Resources.
+The Authority has a Medium Term Financial Strategy from 2022/23 to 2024/25.
+The 2022/23 budget is linked to the corporate objectives and has been prepared to ensure the Authority has sufficient resources to deliver services.